virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
 The content in terms od the `.ipynb` & `.md` files are to be placed in the root of the `data-science-for--esm` folder, and specified in the `_toc.yml` file.
 If not being placed in the root, the workflow will be unable to locate the files specified in the `_toc.yml`, resulting in the unsuccessful deployment, and not accessible `github.io` site.

 Both `_config.yml`, as well as the `_toc.yml``are to remain in the root of the `data-science-for esm` folder.
 In the `_config.yml` details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, can be defined.
-Please use the already provided `_toc` and `_config.yml` files as a templace, and follow the provided structure.
+Please use the already provided `_toc` and `_config.yml` files as a template, and follow the provided structure.

 In the your own forked repository `owner/data-science-for-energy-system-modelling`, please go to the **Settings** -> **Pages**. in the GitHub Page, go to the Branch section, and change the selection from None to `main`, or any branch other than `gh-pages`.
 Once the branch has been selected, in a manner of minutes a custom